|

 references a table, then each UUID is looked up in

 the referenced table to obtain a row.
-The
+The following

-correct type, configure a connection method.
-Any
+type, configure a connection method.
+Any additional

-additional columns are ignored.
+columns are ignored.

 target (string)